 - Must weight less than 275 lbs (for equipment safety purposes)

-- Provide a copy of a current DOT Physical
+- Acquire and provide a copy of a current DOT Physical

 - Must have a CDL Class “A” permit 4 weeks before Classes Start NCDOT CDL License